Imharsh08/Scheduler/docs/documentation.md

     - The user confirms or adjusts the quantity to schedule.
 4.  **Time Calculation**: The dialog calculates the total `timeTaken` based on: `Math.ceil(quantity / piecesPerCycle) * cureTime`.
 5.  **Confirmation & State Update**:
     - **Single Shift**: If the `timeTaken` fits in the target shift's `remainingCapacity`, a single `ScheduledTask` object is created.
+The `onSuccess` callback is called, and `page.tsx` updates the `scheduleByPress`, `shiftsByPress`, and `tasks` states.
     - **Multi-Shift**: If it doesn't fit, the user can opt to schedule across multiple shifts.
-The logic then iterates through subsequent shifts, filling them one by one until the total quantity is scheduled.
+The logic then iterates through subsequent available shifts, filling them one by one until the total quantity is scheduled.
+A confirmation table is shown before the final state update.
-    - The `onSuccess` callback is called, and `page.tsx` updates the `scheduleByPress`, `shiftsByPress`, and `tasks` states accordingly.

 ### Ideal Schedule Generation (`/lib/scheduler.ts`)